palant/palant.info/content/articles/malicious-extensions-circumvent-googles-remote-code-ban/index.md

 | Download Manager Integration Checklist | 70,000 | ghkcpcihdonjljjddkmjccibagkjohpi | ✓ |
 | Translator | 100,000 | icchadngbpkcegnabnabhkjkfkfflmpj |

-## But what do these “configurations” actually do?

-You may be wondering why I am only speculating about what these extensions *could* do instead of saying what they actually do.
-And that’s because all the “configurations” I’ve seen were either empty or meaningless.
-That’s exactly what makes remote code so problematic in reviews.

-The servers of these extensions produce a benign “configuration” for me, but that most likely isn’t the case for everybody.
-That’s why the extensions give the server a unique user ID and sometimes also usage statistics.
-This allows the server to decide whether to deliver a benign or a malicious configuration to this particular user.

-Typically, the malicious response will only be produced once people have been using the extension for a while – typically a few weeks.
-This will make sure that the malicious functionality cannot be seen by your typical security researcher who just installed the extension.
-It also makes sure that users can no longer associate installing the extension with ads suddenly popping up everywhere.

 ## IOCs

 The following domain names are associated with Phoenix Invicta: